kkerns20/rb_109/notes/mutating1.md

 # => 'STRING' is the object located at 300
 ```

+### Mutating Methods

+If a method modifies one of it's arguments during execution, it is said to be _mutating with respect to its arguments_.
+This is less common than a method which is _mutating with respect to its caller_, which occurs when a method permanently modifies the calling object.

+Many mutating methods use `!` at the end of their names to signify this side-effect.
+There are some methods, however, that do not have this indicator, such as `Array#push` and `String#concat`.
+If you write any mutating methods in your own code, it's a good idea to include the `!` in their name.

+- [ ] TODO generate list of mutating methods that do not contain `!` and link here

 ### Non-Mutating Methods

 A non-mutating method is one that does not modify the calling object or any of it's arguments.
 Often in documentation these methods are said to return `new_obj` instead of `self`.
 Note that when dealing with **immutable object** (those that cannot be changed, such as integers), all methods can be considered non-mutating.